MicrosoftDocs/executable-docs/README.md

       ![Post Deployment Success Page Test Environment](https://github.com/user-attachments/assets/f002cd97-6bab-41a9-8c83-227e9b2da9cf)

+17. The ***Deploy to Azure*** button is a clickable button that allows users to deploy the architecture described in the Exec Doc directly to their Azure subscription.
+This button is added to the source doc published on Microsoft Learn or elsewhere.

-17. Add the ***Deploy to Azure*** button to the source doc published on [Microsoft Learn](https://learn.microsoft.com/en-us/) or elsewhere once the PR is merged in the [executable-docs repo](https://github.com/MicrosoftDocs/executable-docs/tree/main).
+    Add the ***Deploy to Azure*** button to the source doc published on [Microsoft Learn](https://learn.microsoft.com/en-us/) or elsewhere once the PR is merged in the [executable-docs repo](https://github.com/MicrosoftDocs/executable-docs/tree/main).
 Follow these steps to add the button:

     - Get the file path of your Exec Doc _relative_ to MicrosoftDocs/other GitHub organization.